 Bachelor and Master domestic students accepted in any of our teaching school hubs may be eligible for 50% scholarships.

 Bachelor of Education for domestic students who meet criteria for a government funded CSPs (Commonwealth Supported Places) may also receive subsidised tuition fees.

 For more information, see our dedicated page about Hubs, Scholarships and CSPs.

 Sponsor details need to be provided to AC Registry team at the time of enrolment.
 Your enrolment will be processed prior to payment but your sponsor will be contacted straight away on the details provided.
 If payment is not made prior to commencement, it will be treated like any other student and you will be withdrawn from study.

-For students who cannot access government loans, an alternative option is Study Loans, a private student loan provider.
+For students who cannot access government loans, an alternative option is to take out a personal loan.

 Please note that any student loan arrangement is directly between the student and the loan provider, AC is not involved in the loan application or decision process, nor does AC receive a commission from any loan provider.